"sharing maritime knowledge"

 “Index of IMO Resolutions” - includes full text of Committee’s resolutions.

 “How and Where to Find IMO Information – Guide for Delegates and Researchers".

-“International Shipping and World trade- Facts and Figures” - a compilation of text and statistics on trade, fleets, safety, security and pollution.
+“International Shipping - Facts and Figures” - a compilation of text and statistics on trade, safety, security and environment.